Abdullah I of Jordan: Founding of the Emirate of Transjordan

+On 8 March 1920, Abdullah was proclaimed King of Iraq by the Iraqi Congress but he refused the position.
+After his refusal, his brother Faisal who had just been defeated in Syria, accepted the position.
 When French forces captured Damascus after the Battle of Maysalun (24 July 1920) and expelled his brother Faisal (27 July–1 August 1920), Abdullah moved his forces from Hejaz into Transjordan with a view to liberating Damascus, where his brother had been proclaimed King in 1918.

 Having heard of Abdullah's plans, Winston Churchill invited Abdullah to Cairo in 1921 for a famous "tea party", where he convinced Abdullah to stay put and not attack Britain's allies, the French.
 Churchill told Abdullah that French forces were superior to his and that the British did not want any trouble with the French.
-On 8 March 1920, Abdullah was proclaimed King of Iraq by the Iraqi Congress but he refused the position.
-After his refusal, his brother Faisal who had just been defeated in Syria, accepted the position.
-Abdullah headed to Transjordan and established an emirate there after being welcomed into the country by its inhabitants.
+Abdullah headed to Transjordan and established an emirate there on 11 April 1921 after being welcomed into the country by its inhabitants.

 Although Abdullah established a legislative council in 1928, its role remained advisory, leaving him to rule as an autocrat.
-Prime Ministers under Abdullah formed 18 governments during the 23 years of the Emirate.
+Prime ministers under Abdullah formed 18 governments during the 23 years of the Emirate.

 Abdullah set about the task of building Transjordan with the help of a reserve force headed by Lieutenant-Colonel Frederick Peake, who was seconded from the Palestine police in 1921.
 The force, renamed the Arab Legion in 1923, was led by John Bagot Glubb between 1930 and 1956.
 During World War II, Abdullah was a faithful British ally, maintaining strict order within Transjordan, and helping to suppress a pro-Axis uprising in Iraq.
 The Arab Legion assisted in the occupation of Iraq and Syria.